A Feedback Information-Theoretic Transmission Scheme (FITTS) for Modeling Trajectory Variability in Aimed Movements: Variance-Decreasing Phase: Theoretical Model

-For a given channel and number $n$ of channel uses, maximizing accuracy is equivalent to minimizing $D_n$.
-Similarly, for a given accuracy (distortion), minimizing time is equivalent to minimizing $n$.
-Optimal aiming, which consists of achieving the best possible accuracy in the least amount of time is thus achieved when equality holds in~\eqref{eq:opti_inequal}:
+For a given channel capacity $C$ and a given number $n$ of iterations of the scheme, maximizing accuracy is equivalent to minimizing the trajectory variance $D_n$.
+Similarly, for a given accuracy $D_n$, minimizing time is equivalent to minimizing $n$.
+Optimal aiming, which we define by those movements that achieve the best possible accuracy in the least amount of time is thus achieved when equality holds in~\eqref{eq:opti_inequal}, i.e. when:

+The next subsection determines the conditions under which this maximal exploitation of the channel is actually reached.